 Threats and customer challenges

 In the past, attacks on IoT and OT devices for many organizations seemed like a hypothetical threat but in recent years organizations have learned otherwise.
-We’ve seen attacks on cameras and VoIP devices,1 smart building automation,2 service providers providing IoT services, and then there have been ransomware attacks—
+We’ve seen attacks on cameras and VoIP devices,1 smart building automation,2 service providers providing IoT services, and then there have been ransomware attacks—like the ones that shut down a major gas pipeline3 and global food processor.
+All of these highlight the challenge of securing IoT and OT devices.

 There are many ways attackers will attempt to compromise and take advantage of enterprise IoT devices.
 They can be used as a point of entry, for lateral movement, or evasion just to name a few examples.
 The following chart below depicts a cyber kill chain involving two IoT devices.
 One is used as a point of entry, and another is used for lateral movement that inevitably leads to the exfiltration of sensitive information.